grinstba/ECE434/hw03/README.md

 ### etchASketchButtons.py
 This file runs a program that displays an etch-a-sketch onto an 8x8 LED matrix.
 Use buttons to move the cursor around and fill in the board.

+### etchASketch.py
+This file runs a program that displays an etch-a-sketch onto an 8x8 LED matrix.
+Use either the buttons or the encoders to move the cursor around and fill in the board.